semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 ```

 The [example project README][example-project-readme] also includes a detailed
-walkthrough of configuring the project to use a private git repository with
+walkthrough for configuring the project to use a private git repository with
 encrypted certificates and provisioning profiles.

 ### Uploading build artifacts